Characterizations of sets of finite perimeter using heat kernels in metric spaces: Introduction

 \section{Introduction}

 In this paper we study functions of bounded variation and, in particular, sets of finite perimeter on general metric measure spaces.
 More precisely, we investigate a relation between the perimeter of a set and the short-time behavior of the action of a heat semigroup on the characteristic function of such a set.
-First, we provide a new characterization of ${\rm BV}$ functions in terms of asymptotic behavior of a near-diagonal energy or, in other words, the near-diagonal part of the Korevaar--Schoen type energy \cite{KS}.
-Second, we shall give a Ledoux-type characterization of sets of finite perimeter in terms of the heat semigroup \cite{L}, with the focus again on the near-diagonal part of the boundary of the set.
+First, we provide in Theorem~\ref{charBVDelta} a new characterization of ${\rm BV}$ functions in terms of asymptotic behavior of a near-diagonal energy or, in other words, the near-diagonal part of the Korevaar--Schoen type energy \cite{KS}: Suppose that $u\in L^1(X)$, then $u\in {\rm BV}(X)$ if, and only if,